BrandonMathis/imdbot/README.md

 imdbot
 ======

 Reddit Bot that scans /new links for potential movie related discussion.
-Then comments with Movie descriptions and reviews from IMDB.
+Then comments with Movie descriptions from imdb and reviews from Metacritic.

-:skull: Dead :skull:
+:skull: Dead :skull: See [Movieguide bot](http://www.reddit.com/user/MovieGuide)

 Fun while it lasted, worked pretty well, I moved on to more interesting projects.